-First of all, you may have seen our reference to warranties in our About page.
+First, you may have seen our reference to warranties in our About page.
 Here we delve a bit deeper into the subject.

-When buying a product we often think we are covered because we have a warranty should something go wrong, at least for a specific period.
+When buying a product, we often think we are covered because we have a warranty should something go wrong, at least for a specific period.

 While all of this may be true, a read through various warranties shows that it’s not always the whole story.

 Warranties for portable generators used in a consumer environment vary by manufacturer.
-In general they last for 2 or 3 years sometimes from shipment date or starting from the date you register the product, which you may be required to do by the manufacturer within a short period after purchase.
-A consumer environment means personal residential household use, and differs from commercial use where the conditions are generally more restrictive.
+In general, they last for 2 or 3 years sometimes from shipment date or starting from the date you register the product, which you may be required to do by the manufacturer within a short period after purchase.
+A consumer environment means personal residential household use and differs from commercial use where the conditions are generally more restrictive.